TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/EventDispatcher/Index.rst

 :php:`before`
     This property allows a custom sorting of registered listeners.
 The listener is then dispatched before the given listener.
-The values are the identifier(s) of another event listeners.
+The value is the identifier of another event listener.
+Also, multiple event identifiers can be entered here, separated by a comma.

 :php:`after`
     This property allows a custom sorting of registered listeners.
 The listener is then dispatched after the given listener.
-The values are the identifier(s) of another event listeners.
+The value is the identifier of another event listener.
+Also, multiple event identifiers can be entered here, separated by a comma.

 :php:`event`
     The fully-qualified class name (FQCN) of the dispatched event, that the